Prometheus-X-association/data-value-chain-tracker/docs/design-document.md

 ### Direct Integrations with Other BBs

+-   _Catalog._\
+    The DVCT requires input fields in the catalog so that providers can enter the number of points they offer/expect for their data/services.
+These input fields are additional information to the price defined in the catalog and in the contract.

 -   _Contract._\
     The DVCT needs to get data from the contract about the contract identifier, the data used/transferred and the share of the distribution of digital incentives.
 The information forms the basis for the distribution of digital incentives after the data usage process.

 -   _Distributed data visualization._\
     The DVCT will provide node and chain data that need to be visualize to the data owner, this will help data owner to get overview regarding the value/usefulness of their data within different use case or PTX data space.
+The visualization can be shown in different places for example in the catalog.

 -   _Billing or Digital wallet._\
     The DVCT needs access to the points/token holders of the point/token givers defined by orchestrators that provide digital incentives to their use case participants.
 The DVCT is not responsible for generating the digital incentives and storing the digital incentives, but for distributing and storing the value or percentage of the distribution for each node in an immutable database.

 -   _Data veracity assurance._\
     The data veracity BB will focus on the data quality.
 Even though the DVCT will not access the data that is being shared between participants, it will work with metadata.
-It might be relevant to assess the quality of the metadata itself by some common criterias like completeness, timeliness etc.
+It might be relevant to assess the quality of the metadata itself by some common criterias like completeness, data anonymity, timeliness etc.
     We should also consider the possibility of automating this process if this falls within the scope of this BB.